 Preventing and Treating Compassion Fatigue

 If you realise you might have compassion fatigue, that deserves recognition.
-Many people who have compassion fatigue are not aware about it, or could be in denial.
+Many people who have compassion fatigue are not aware of it, or could be in denial.
 Educating yourself about compassion fatigue and learning more about why it happens is a powerful first step.
 Below are some evidence-based ways that you can prevent and treat compassion fatigue.

 Take Time for Yourself